3 Low-Priced Stocks That Make Smart Bets

 The firm acquired Pandora Media in February 2019 via an all-stock transaction.
 Pandora is a streaming music platform that offers an ad-supported radio option and a paid on-demand service.
 The acquisition made SIRI the world’s largest audio entertainment company and significantly expanded its listener base.
 The company is expected to continue its subscriber expansion through a strong content portfolio and its podcasting efforts.

-SIRI has an overall grade of B, which translates into a Buy rating in our POWR Ratings system.
+SIRI has an overall grade of B, which translates into a “buy” rating in our POWR Ratings system.
 The company has a Momentum Grade of A as the company has shown bullish momentum over the past month.
-The stock is up over 3% in the past five days and 40% over the past month.
+The stock is up more than 3% in the past five days and 40% over the past month.
 The company also has a Quality Grade of B due to solid fundamentals.

 CPRX is a biopharmaceutical company.
 It focuses on developing and commercializing innovative therapies for rare, debilitating, chronic neuromuscular and neurological diseases.
 It offers Firdapse, a proprietary form of amifampridine phosphate for treating patients with lambert-eaton myasthenic syndrome.